 3. ESFJ and INTP

-These personality types share no common preferences at all; in fact, INTPs are the polar opposites of ESFJs in the MBTI system.
-Although both can initially seem interesting to each other, profound differences in values and interests would have to be bridged for them to become friends.
+These personality types share no common preferences at all; in fact, INTPs are the polar opposites of ESFJs.
+Although both personalities can initially seem interesting to each other, profound differences in values and interests would have to be bridged for them to become friends.
 INTPs are fascinated with abstract ideas, and as introverted personalities, they deliberately seek out huge pockets of alone time to explore these.
 Unlike INTPs, ESFJs are constantly out and about, dedicating much of their time to new experiences and social interaction.
 Abstract ideas can seem like wasteful theorizing to an ESFJ unless these ideas are backed up with a practical application.

 Many ESFJs have been called the mom or dad in their group of friends because they’re observant of other people’s needs and are frequently looking out for someone.
 When they do become actual parents, the transition to taking care of their own children may be relatively seamless for them.
 Regardless of their other commitments, ESFJs tend to put family first, and they give much of their time, love, and energy to their children.
 ESFJs may organize regular family outings, with the intent of maintaining a strong presence in their children’s lives.